 Q: Is there a COVID-19 vaccination for kids?

-Why isn’t a COVID-19 vaccination for kids available?
+Is the COVID-19 vaccination for young kids safe?

 The procedure for making vaccines available is complicated and follows strict rules.
 This is very important.
 It helps make sure that vaccines are both safe and effective.

-Even though the COVID-19 vaccination development process has been fast, the vaccines have been tested thoroughly on adults.
+Even though the COVID-19 vaccination development process has been fast, the vaccines have been tested thoroughly on adults and on children.